Testing homogeneity in dynamic discrete games in finite samples: Introduction

 In a recent paper, \cite{otsu/pesendorfer/takayashi:2016} propose several hypothesis tests for dynamic discrete games.
-Some of their proposals are related to the problem considered in this paper.
-Specifically, they consider a method to test the homogeneity across markets of the conditional choice probabilities and the state transition probabilities, under the maintained assumption that these functions are time-homogeneous.
+Two of their proposals are directly related to the problem considered in our paper.\footnote{The other two testing methodologies are less related to our paper.
+One test assumes that the state distribution is in its steady state.
+This condition is not commonly imposed in the literature, and our test does not require it.
+The other test they propose is based on the frequencies of states conditional on the state distribution in the first period.} Specifically, they consider a method to test the homogeneity across markets of the conditional choice probabilities and the state transition probabilities, under the maintained assumption that these functions are time-homogeneous.
 Their inference method is based on the bootstrap, and its validity is shown in an asymptotic framework in which the number of time periods $T$ diverges to infinity.
-Unfortunately, the number of time periods in applications is often small.
-Besides the aforementioned application of \cite{ryan:2012} with $T=9$ or $T=10$, we can mention \cite{sweeting:2011} with $T=4$, \cite{collard2013demand} with $T=24$, and \cite{dunne2013entry} with $T=5$.
+However, $T$ is often small in applications.
+Besides the aforementioned application of \cite{ryan:2012} with $T=9$ or $T=10$, we can mention \cite{sweeting:2011} with $T=4$, \cite{collard-wexler:2013} with $T=24$, and \cite{dunne/klimek/roberts/xu:2013} with $T=5$.
+When $T$ is small, inference methods based on large-$T$ asymptotics, like the one provided by \cite{otsu/pesendorfer/takayashi:2016}, may yield inaccurate results.
+In contrast, our methodology is valid for any of the data dimensions, including $T$.